 Vision is when you experience a specific possibility as a potential for yourself.
 It has to have the element of it being possible for you.
 It may come in the form of an idea, a dream, or a realization such as an "aha experience."
 Vision is direct communication from Life itself.
 In addition to serving you personally, vision is critically important to the culture that you are a part of.
 It was standard practice in many Native American

-With the Dance of Unfoldment, when a doorway to something new opens, step into and explore it.
+The following is an excerpt from my upcoming book, Natural Way of Being: When a doorway to something new opens, step into and explore it.
 Take it as far as it can go.
 Typically, a doorway will unfold for a while and then hit a point where it requires time for something further to develop.
-Then you can leave it in a place that you can return to and let it incubate for a while.
+At that point, leave it in a place that you can return to and let it incubate for a while.